TheRealZero/TheRealZero.github.io/_posts/2025-04-11-Dont-Call-It-A-Comeback.md

 Slack.
 The hotel lobby.
 The hallway.
 The meals.

-You're not just here at the same time as your fellow sumiteers, you're experiencing Summit WITH them.
+You're not just here at the same time as your fellow Sumiteers, you're experiencing Summit WITH them.

 Whether it's helpful and inclusive group chat on slack, or just the many organic opportunities for folks to make room for others or invite them to join in on what they're doing, you'll no doubt walk away with more new friendships than you can shake a stick at.

-To illustrate the feeling, i'll describe to you now the context in which I write this post.
+To illustrate the feeling, I'll describe to you now the context in which I write this post.

 I'm in the airport waiting for my final flight of the day.
 I'm only about 12 hours removed from the last few conversations I was having with my fellow Sumiteers.
 Every time someone walks toward where I'm sitting and typing away I briefly believe I'm going to look up and see a new friend, coming to have a conversation.
 This is what my brain has gotten used to being the norm over the last 4 days, and it's clearly become muscle memory.